annitziak/residual-bn-vgg38/README.md

-**"Combating the Vanishing Gradient Problem in Deep CNNs: A Study of VGG38 with Batch Normalization and Residual Connections"**
+# Combating the Vanishing Gradient Problem in Deep CNNs: A Study of VGG38 with Batch Normalization and Residual Connections

 ## Overview